-We made Halloween Slime Jars and they have been such a popular craft we had to make some for Christmas too!
+We made Halloween Slime and they have been such a popular craft we had to make some for Christmas too!
 And the best part about this activity is it’s easy!
 It uses our 3 ingredient slime recipe.
 No more slime fails with this one!

-Christmas Slime – an Easy Slime Activity!
+Christmas Slime – a Fun Christmas Activity!

-Now meet our 3 Christmas Slime Jars that we’ll walk you through how to make.
+Meet our 3 Christmas Slime Jars that we’ll walk you through how to make.

-First is our Rudolph slime jar – that bright red nose will surely brighten someone’s day!
+First, is our Rudolph slime jar – that bright red nose will surely brighten someone’s day!
 And brown slime?
 Doesn’t sound appealing but kids will love playing with it!

 And finally, our last jar is the Grinch slime jar.
-He may look unhappy but we’re positive you’ll be happy making him!

 Now let’s get into the details on how to make this Christmas slime!